gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 """
 ```

 Type hinting is also another form of documentation you may add to your code which also has no effect on the execution of your code but is meant to make your code more legible.
-Introduced in Python 3.6, type hints allow you to annotate your python code with hints, hence the name, as to what types your function arguments, return values, and variables are using.
+Introduced in Python 3.6, type hints allow you to annotate your Python code with hints, hence the name, as to what types your function arguments, return values, and variables are using.

 ```python
 def fib(n):